AI Code Reviewer Showdown May 2026: Greptile vs CodeRabbit vs Qodo vs Cursor Bugbot vs Bito

 Key Takeaways

-• Greptile leads bug-catch rate at 14/20 real issues found because it indexes the full repo and reasons across files — pick it for monorepos and high-stakes services
+- Greptile rates highest on real-bug catch quality because it indexes the full repo and reasons across files — pick it for monorepos and high-stakes services

-• CodeRabbit is the fastest to first comment (~45s) and ships the most polished GitHub UX — pick it when reviewer fatigue is the real problem
+- CodeRabbit is the fastest to a useful first comment — typically well under a minute in practitioner reports — and ships the most polished GitHub UX; pick it when reviewer fatigue is the real problem

-• Cursor Bugbot has the lowest false-positive rate (~12%) because it shares the Cursor agent's codebase index — but it only triggers on PRs in repos with the Cursor GitHub app installed
+- Cursor Bugbot produces the lowest false-positive rate of the five because it shares the Cursor agent's codebase index — but it only triggers on PRs in repos with the Cursor GitHub app installed

-• Bito is the cheapest at $15/dev/month and is a reasonable starter for teams under 20 developers, but its bug-catch rate (8/20) trails the field
+- Bito is the cheapest at $15/dev/month and is a reasonable starter for teams under 20 developers, but its bug-catch quality trails the field

-• None of the five replace a human reviewer for security-sensitive code — all five missed at least one auth/permissions bug in our test set
+- None of the five replace a human reviewer for security-sensitive code — missed auth and permissions bugs are a documented blind spot across the whole category

 Frequently Asked Questions